 The use of the term “meteorological seasons” to describe climatological seasons has bugged me for some time.
 Meteorologists, climatologists, and educators go to great lengths to differentiate weather from climate, often using analogies such as “weather is like your mood, climate is like your personality”.
 However, when it comes time to announce the arrival of a new climatological season you tend see the term meteorological season used more often than not.
 This got me thinking- what would the term meteorological season actually be useful for?

 There are a few different ways one could go about defining the number of days in a season.
-The criteria need to be well thought out and clearly defined, yet these classification decisions are always arbitrary to some extent.
 In the case of defining how the day’s weather fits into a defined seasonal framework we need to consider two main questions:

 What are the average daily temperature thresholds that differentiate winter and summer from the transitional seasons?